pikesley/timelapser/README.md

 make pull-photos
 ```

 This pulls the photos from the Pi into `/opt/stills` (where `${STILLS}` is mounted).
-The `rsync` is running with bandwidth-limiting enabled, because letting it run full-tilt seems to overwhelm the Pi, which overheats and shuts down.
+The `rsync` is running with bandwidth-limiting enabled, because letting it run full-tilt while it's also taking photos seems to overwhelm the Pi, which overheats and shuts down.
 The amount of limiting is configurable as `BWLIMIT` (in KB/second), so for example to run it unlimited, do

 ```
 BWLIMIT=0 make pull-photos